DueckLab/DueckLab.github.io/presentations.md

 We are proud to share select poster and oral presentations that our team has given both domestic and internationally.
 We will update this page as often as possible, however if you are looking for a specific poster, slides or other details, please reach out to DueckLab@mayo.edu and we'll help!

-ISOQOL 31st Annual Conference, October 13-16th, 2024, Cologne, Germany
+ISOQOL 31st Annual Conference, October 13-16th, 2024, Cologne, Germany <br>
-_(click the image to enlarge the poster)_
+_(click images to download pdf)_

 [<img width="300" alt= ISOQOLDeal src="/assets/images/ISOQOLDeal.png">](https://duecklab.github.io/assets/images/ISOQOLDeal.pdf)